| Group | Lanthanides | Melting point | 1356 oC, 2472.8 oF, 1629.15 K |

 Uses

 Terbium is used to dope calcium fluoride, calcium tungstate and strontium molybdate, all used in solid-state devices.
-Terbium salts are used in laser devices, but otherwise this element is not widely used.
+It is also used in low-energy lightbulbs and mercury lamps.
+It has been used to improve the safety of medical x-rays by allowing the same quality image to be produced with a much shorter exposure time.
+Terbium salts are used in laser devices.

 Biological role

-Terbium has no known biological role, and has low toxicity.
+Terbium has no known biological role.
+It has low toxicity.

 Natural abundance

-Terbium can be recovered from the mineral monazite by ion exchange and solvent extraction, and from euxenite, a complex oxide containing 1% or more of terbium.
-It is usually produced commercially by reducing the anhydrous fluoride or chloride with calcium metal.
+Terbium can be recovered from the minerals monazite and bastnaesite by ion exchange and solvent extraction.
+It is also obtained from euxenite, a complex oxide containing 1% or more of terbium.

 Electronegativity (Pauling scale) |